scaccogatto/vue-geolocation/README.md

 #### Example
 ```
 this.$getLocation({
-	enableHighAccuracy: bool //defaults to false
+	enableHighAccuracy: bool, //defaults to false
-	timeout: int //defaults to Infinity,
+	timeout: Infinity, //defaults to Infinity
-	maximumAge //defaults to 0,
+	maximumAge: int //defaults to 0

 })
   .then(coordinates => {
     console.log(coordinates);